-A powerful desktop DAC with a headphone amplifier is always a pleasure to see in our test lab.
+A powerful desktop DAC with a headphone amplifier is always a pleasure to see in our test lab such as this iFi Audio ZEN DAC in the review.
 Even when it comes with a reasonable price like this iFi Audio Zen DAC.

 Zen DACs will not be compared to the aforementioned FiiO, as their only touch is that they are very affordable, in terms of performance.
 In every other respect, the iFi Zen DAC is far more serious and advanced.
 Let’s start with design and construction, the first two aspects from which we realized that this was something out of the ordinary.
 All electronics are enclosed in a two-tone metal case, irregular and rounded in shape and solidity that would not be ashamed of many times the more expensive pieces of audio equipment.
 It is supported by four silicone feet, which are factory-fitted by iFi.
 Although the Zen DAC certainly has a satisfactory mass, it is still not that we can connect and disconnect the headset without holding the device with the other hand.